Paingst12/Paingst12/README.md

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This is a repository to showcase skills, share projects and track my progress in Data Analytics topics.

 ## Table of Contents
 - [About](https://github.com/Paingst12/Paingst12#about)